Thinkful-Ed/starter-restaurant-reservation/README.md

 1. Fork and clone this repository.
 1. Run `cp ./back-end/.env.sample ./back-end/.env`.
 1. Update the `./back-end/.env` file with the connection URL's to your PostgreSQL database instance.
-1. Run `cp ./front-end/.env.sample ./front-end/.env`.
-1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5001`.
+1. Run `npx create-react-app front-end` to initialize a new React application in the `front-end` directory.
 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.

 If you have trouble getting the server to run, reach out for assistance.
+Note that you can also `cd` into the `backend` directory to run `nodemon` for your backend code.

 ## Running tests